-To preprocess the orthomosaics for the automatic trace detection, we sliced them into tiles of 1000 pixels \times 1000 pixels, resulting in six to seven tiles per map domain.
-Depending on the available hardware, the processing time of the feature detection may vary; it took us ca. 20 min per tile.
+To preprocess the ortho-mosaics for the automatic trace detection we sliced them into tiles of 1000 x 1000 pixels resulting in six to seven tiles per map domain.
+Depending on the available hardware the processing time of the

+- 200 feature detection may vary and took us ca. 20 minutes per tile.
 However, this time does not account for the preparation of shearlet systems, trial and error taken in deciding the intensity cutoff for each image, removal of potentially produced false positives, and manually joining the detected features at the edges of the tiles.
-Taking these necessary steps into account, the automatic trace extraction of one tile may require from 1 to 2 h in total and between ca. 6 and 14 h for a map domain.
+Taking these necessary steps into account, the automatic trace extraction of one tile may require one up to two hours in total and between ca. 6 and 14 hours for a map domain. - 205